morganstanley/needle/readme.md

 }
 ```

 While decorators are recommended, you can also achieve the same using the Injector API.
-You gain access to this API by importing the `getRootInjector` function. **IMPORTANT** If you have decided not to use decorators for you injectable types, you will need to provide the constructor metadata explicitly.
-Below is an example of how you can do that.
+You gain access to this API by importing the `getRootInjector` function.

 ```typescript
 import { getRootInjector } from '@morgan-stanley/needle';